Fluid catalytic cracking: Flow diagram and process description

-Each of the proprietary design licensors claims to have unique features and advantages.
-A complete discussion of the relative advantages of each of the processes is beyond the scope of this article.

 Reactor and regenerator

-The reactor and regenerator are considered to be the heart of the fluid catalytic cracking unit.
+The reactor and regenerator are the heart of the FCC unit.
 The schematic flow diagram of a typical modern FCC unit in Figure 1 below is based upon the "side-by-side" configuration.
-The preheated high-boiling petroleum feedstock (at about 315 to 430 °C) consisting of long-chain hydrocarbon molecules is combined with recycle slurry oil from the bottom of the distillation column and injected into the catalyst riser where it is vaporised and cracked into smaller molecules of vapour by contact and mixing with the very hot powdered catalyst from the regenerator.
-All of the cracking reactions take place in the catalyst riser within a period of 2–4 seconds.
+The preheated high-boiling petroleum feedstock (at about 315 to 430 °C) is combined with recycle slurry oil from the bottom of the distillation column and injected into the catalyst riser where it vaporises.
+In the riser, long-chain hydrocarbons cracked into smaller molecules upon contact with the hot powdered catalyst in 2–4 seconds.
 The hydrocarbon vapours "fluidize" the powdered catalyst and the mixture of hydrocarbon vapors and catalyst flows upward to enter the reactor at a temperature of about 535 °C and a pressure of about 1.72 bar.

-The reactor is a vessel in which the cracked product vapors are: (a) separated from the spent catalyst by flowing through a set of two-stage cyclones within the reactor and (b) the spent catalyst flows downward through a steam stripping section to remove any hydrocarbon vapors before the spent catalyst returns to the catalyst regenerator.
+The reactor vessel contains the catalyst in which the cracked product vapors are formed by flowing through a set of two-stage cyclones.
+The spent catalyst flows downward through a steam stripping section to remove any hydrocarbon vapors before the spent catalyst returns to the catalyst regenerator.
 The flow of spent catalyst to the regenerator is regulated by a slide valve in the spent catalyst line.
+The inventory of catalyst in an FCC unit is about 150 tons.